Case Study · The Guilbault Line

 Apply the Negative Evidence Standard

 The BCG Genealogical Proof Standard requires that a thorough search include a systematic review of sources likely to contain relevant information — including sources that yielded no result.
-The absence of "voyageur" in Paul's Quebec records is meaningful evidence only if the search that failed to find it was thorough and appropriately documented.
+The absence of “voyageur” in Paul’s Quebec records is meaningful only if the search that failed to find it was thorough and documented.
+This case study documents the systematic review of all Paul Guilbault records in the PRDH database: baptism, marriage, twenty-three children’s records, marriage records for each surviving child.
+Over thirty individual parish entries were examined.
+Voyageur does not appear in any document.

 Document & Source Inventory

 All primary sources consulted or cited in this case study, organized by record series.
-Squarespace image URLs are preserved in the companion research log.

 North West Company Records · HBCA Series F.4 · Archives of Manitoba